 But you should explain reality and real consequence of rash driving.

 You can also narrate stories of accidents happens around you.
 You can show them in real world this thing has harmful consequences.

 #4 Friendly conversation with your teens

-#5 Step into your teenager’s world
+#5 Step into your teenager’s worlds

 Be an interesting parent and try to get to know your teen completely.
 Get familiar with your teen’s world.

 Take interest in their choices.
 Get to know about their school friends or their close friends.

 This thing will not only build a strong relationship with your teens, but you can easily spot sign of any incoming trouble.

 #6 Listen them with attention